abdulkadirgungor86/docs.abdulkadirgungor.com/README.md

 </div>

-[🇹🇷] Depo, **GitHub Pages** üzerinden `docs.abdulkadirgungor.com` alan adıyla statik olarak yayınlanır.
+[🇹🇷] Depo, web sunucu üzerinden `docs.abdulkadirgungor.com` alan adıyla otomatik olarak yayınlanır.
 Her belgeye, uygulamanın mağaza kaydından veya uygulama içinden aşağıdaki gibi bir URL şablonuyla doğrudan bağlantı verilebilir:

-[🇬🇧] *The repository is served as a static site via **GitHub Pages** under the `docs.abdulkadirgungor.com` domain.
+[🇬🇧] The repository is automatically published via the web server under the domain  `docs.abdulkadirgungor.com`.
 Each document can be linked directly from the app's store listing or from within the app using a URL pattern like the following:*

 ```
 https://docs.abdulkadirgungor.com/apps/<platform>/<app-name>/<document>.html